Key Dates for 2014 Grant Applications

 2014 Grant Application Process

-2014 grant applications must be submitted via the Online Application Form (soon to be launched).
+2014 grant applications must be submitted via the Online Application Form (link below).
 Applicants must prepare a Grant Proposal in PDF format which they will submit via the Online Application Form.
 For further information on available funding and how to apply for a funding see Funding Information.

-Grants will be awarded to successful applicants at the 30th Annual Presentation Dinner to be held in March 2014.
+Grants will be awarded to successful applicants at the 30th Annual Presentation Dinner to be held on 5 April 2014.

 Welcome to The Rebecca L Cooper Medical Research Foundation

 The Rebecca L. Cooper Medical Research Foundation is a private, self-funded organisation.
 The charter of the Foundation is to advance, promote and encourage medical research, throughout Australia.

 The Foundation does not directly conduct medical research.
 It supports medical research by providing annual research grants within an ever widening group of research categories that it decides to support.
 Currently, these include: